jbaxx/ccharter/README.md

 control.chart.data <- ccpoints(time.series, "t.dates", "t.values")
 ```

-If we inspect the object we may find it's a list consisting in:
+If we inspect the object we may find it's a list consisting in the following elements:

-1. The first element is the input time series along with the calculated mean and sd for each system
+1. The input time series along with the calculated mean and sd for each system
-2. The second element is the name of the dates column
+2. The name of the dates column
-3. The third element is the name of the values column
+3. The name of the values column
+4. The count of systems result
+5. The summary of missing values removed
+6. The reference point of last break
+7. The weeks since last break (if date values were provided)
+8. The next break expectation, above or below of current system
+9. The points remaining for a new system break

 ``` r
 # Inspecting cchart object content